JiangWZW/Realtime-GPU-Contour-Curves-from-3D-Mesh/README.md

 ## Implementation Notes

-​	For more details, please refer to our paper at EGSR 2022: XXXXXXXX
+​	For more details, please refer to our paper “GPU-Driven Real-Time Mesh Contour Vectorization” at EGSR 2022.

 ### Supported Mesh Type